Alkoopman85/ML-From-Scratch/README.md

 # ML-From-Scratch
-This is a collection of notebooks designed to provide a very basic but deep understanding of how ML Models work.
+This is a collection of notebooks designed to provide a deep understanding of how ML Models work.
 These implementations are meant for educational purposes and should not be used in production.
-These implementation are done in base python with only the use of the builtin random and typing modules.
-Any use of external libraries are only for demonstrations and comparison purposes.
+They are created in base python with only the use of the builtin random and typing modules.
+Any use of external libraries are only for demonstration and comparison purposes.